Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 Here, we are in disagreement with the results of \cite{2303.03123} where scalar emission from electron-electron and nucleon-nucleon bremsstrahlung is derived.
-We ascertain our analytical result by comparing it against an exact numerical evaluation of the full 2-to-3 cross-section.
+We ascertain our analytical result by comparing it against an exact numerical evaluation of the full 2-to-3 cross section.